-Role of University Police/Campus Security and Office of Student Conduct:
+Role of University Police/Campus Security and Office of Student Accountability and Conflict Response:

 - Student Conduct will be notified of alleged student misconduct by Libraries’ staff, University Police/Campus Security, and/or the campus Director of Student Affairs.
-The Office of Student Conduct will make contact with each student named in the allegation to schedule a Disciplinary conference.
-At that time, Office of Student Conduct staff will determine if a violation of the University’s Code of Conduct has occurred and what the appropriate response should be.
+The Office of Student Accountability and Conflict Response will make contact with each student named in the allegation to schedule a Disciplinary conference.
+At that time, Office of Student Accountability and Conflict Response staff will determine if a violation of the University’s Code of Conduct has occurred and what the appropriate response should be.
 Administrative sanctions range from Disciplinary Warning to Expulsion.
-Office of Student Conduct staff members have the option to assign educational sanctions in addition to, or in lieu of, administrative sanctions.
+Office of Student Accountability and Conflict Response staff members have the option to assign educational sanctions in addition to, or in lieu of, administrative sanctions.

 Disruptive Behavior Caused by Emotional and Psychological Issues:

 Always contact police immediately if an individual’s behavior threatens the possibility of violence against themself or others.

 Disruptive but non-threatening behavior should be confronted by full-time staff or faculty: